aiven/terraform-provider-aiven/docs/data-sources/organization_user_group.md

 page_title: "aiven_organization_user_group Data Source - terraform-provider-aiven"
 subcategory: ""
 description: |-
-  The Organization User Groupe data source provides information about the existing Aiven Organization User Group.
+  Provides information about an existing user group in an organization.
 ---

 # aiven_organization_user_group (Data Source)

-The Organization User Groupe data source provides information about the existing Aiven Organization User Group.
+Provides information about an existing user group in an organization.